The 8 Famous Cursed Diamonds That Bring Bad Luck

 The stone belonged to Edward of Woodstock, who was also known as the “Black Prince,” giving the gemstone its name.
 The cursed diamond was gifted to Edward, soon after which he contracted a mysterious disease that caused his death.

 It is said that two owners possessed the ruby after this, both of whom were followed by unfortunate fate.
-Henry V had the ruby in a battle in 1415, in which he nearly died and it is said that Richard III was also wearing the cursed gemstone when he died in a battle.
+Henry V had the ruby in a battle in 1415, in which he nearly died.
+It is said that Richard III was also wearing the cursed gemstone when he died in a battle.

 Post this, the gemstone was sold and bought a couple of times between multiple dealers, until it came to the possession of Charles II.
 It is now a part of England’s Imperial State Crown and is on display in the Tower of London where the curse has seemed to be broken.